TomasCumlin/clinical_genomics/README.md

         nextclade_windows_py.bat to run nextclade_windows.py

+## To print nextclade version and database tag:
+        version.py
+        This script prints the current nextclade version and the tag provided from the database's json-file.
+        This is meant to be implemented into the main scripts.

 ## Old files, not to be used:
         nc_code.sh (older version of np_code_update.sh)
         nextclade_winodws.ps1 (for Windows powershell)